 It cost $40 and took a half hour.
 There was a more expensive option the dried in 4 hours instead of 6, but I really wasn’t in a rush.
 It is supposed to last 7-10 days.
 By day 4 I noticed it was fading, by day 6 I had to scrub it off because it had become uneven.

 BUT if you are someone that tans easily, or frequently gets spray tans I would definitely recommend this for wedding day.
-It’s a look you are comfortable with and one you’ll have in the future.
+If it’s a look you are comfortable with and one you’ll have in the future.
 And I also recommend that EVERYONE does this at least once, I think that is the only way to really know if it is for you.
 Don’t try it for the first time right before you will be professionally photographed.
 Just do it for fun and see how you like it!

 I also highly recommend spray tans for other events.
-I’m 9 mos post partum and this is a total confidence boost for my body image.
+I’m 9 months post partum and this is a total confidence boost for my body image.
 It was worth a half hour and $40.
 So its fun and I can think of lots of reasons to get one, but for me, my wedding day is not one of the reasons I’d get it!

 Everyone wants that perfect glow but of course there’s that looming fear of looking orange or unnatural in pictures.
 Timeless is a descriptor many of our clients use when they talk about their wedding.
 So before committing to a professional spray tan, self-tanner or any other sunless tanning product, make sure you have experimented and made an informed decision about how it looks and how you will like it over time.
 Those pictures last forever!

-There are a few businesses in New Orleans, Covington, Slidell and Hattiesburg that work regularly with brides.
+There are a few businesses in New Orleans, Covington, and Slidell that work regularly with brides.
 Let us know if you need a recommendation!
 And if you are not in our area, always ask your wedding coordinator or planner for a suggestion.
 They see tans on brides regularly and can give you an honest and informed opinion about which companies do the best job.
 Thank you so much for reading, and happy wedding planning!